 The divided labor of campaigns

-My main research project explores how candidates and parties share the message in campaigns with outside groups.
-In short, I find that candidates, parties, and most independent expenditure groups are willing and efficient partners who are able to divide the labor of campaigns and take advantage of one another's particular strengths.
+My main research project explores how party networks have successfully adapted to current campaign rules.
+I find that candidates, parties, and most independent expenditure groups are willing and efficient partners who are able to divide the labor of campaigns and take advantage of one another's particular strengths.
 The result of this division of labor is to shift greater control to outsiders who use more policy-oriented attack advertising and more national and less local-specific issue agendas.
 As outsiders take on greater roles in campaigns, those campaigns become more informative for citizens, but also less tailored to local concerns and individual candidates' backgrounds and characteristics.

 cooperative media spending in senate campaigns post-citizens united.
 2017.
 The Forum (15)2: 269-289

 This article investigates whether independent groups distribute media expenditures in ways that mirror the objectives of parties, or if divergent interests cause independent groups to allocate these funds differently.
 Using a large original dataset of media spending in Senate campaigns from 2010 through 2014, this study specifies how a seat-maximizing strategy goes beyond simply directing money to the most competitive contests; it compensates for candidates with insufficient cash to meet the media demands of their race and passes by candidates with more ample resources.
 Holding other factors constant, as candidate spending on media decreases, outside group media spending in support increases.
 The observed pattern of outside group resource allocation reveals that outside group activity in the aggregate is consistent with the seat-maximizing strategy expected of parties and demonstrates precise knowledge of campaign conditions.
 One subgroup of outsiders however, issue-based independent groups, still seek out the closest contests but are not sensitive to candidate budgets.

 the divided labor of attack advertising in congressional campaigns